 - Other Top Priorities That Are Good To Take

 - Ice spray and cold packs

 - Disinfectant, which is also antiseptic for wound treatment

 - Mosquito and other bug repellents

-- Sunscreen lotion which depends on skin types, it’s always worth checking ingredients in case of allergies
+- Sunscreen lotion depends on skin type, it’s always worth checking ingredients in case of allergies

 - A Mobile device such as a smartphone and charger